Aa-stack1805/Aa-stack1805/README.md

 I'm a passionate Computer Science student at the University of Wisconsin-Madison with a strong focus on **Machine Learning** and **AI**.
 I love building innovative solutions that solve real-world problems, from intelligent classification systems to modern web applications.

-Currently working as an **AI Analyst Intern at Ernst & Young**, where I'm developing cutting-edge RAG pipelines and LangGraph models for enhanced business intelligence.

 ---

 ## 🛠️ Tech Stack